-Traditionally, gesso is a formative ground on which to paint, produced by applying many layers of chalk or a natural earth pigment and a natural gelatine binder, to the canvas.
+Traditionally, gesso is a formative ground on which to paint, produced by applying many layers of chalk or a natural earth pigment and a gelatine binder, to the canvas.
+Gunn makes the gesso using an ancient recipe used for centuries dating back to before the Renaissance.
+The material is natural and organic, not to be confused with acrylic gesso pre-made and bought in modern day art suppliers.
 Up to around twenty layers of the specialised paint are applied and as the gesso dries, each layer bonds with the last to form an exterior skin.
 Through manipulating the paint and environmental conditions, the materiality and vulnerability of the process is exaggerated.

 Gunn’s paintings are created through a process of mixing, layering, drying and rubbing away the surface, predominantly allowing the fissures to form naturally and, occasionally, removing and breaking the canvas manually before the act of re-stretching, embalming and repairing the the surface of a work to ensure its stability.

 Gunn uses varying circumstances to create the fissured surfaces.
 Factors such as the tension in the canvas, the consistency of the gesso and the speed and temperature at which a work is allowed to dry-out combine to determine the final outcome.
 The exciting part of the process for Gunn is towards the end of the layering of the paint when the gesso is left to dry... as it does so, cracked areas and accidental nuances appear in the works that are ultimately beyond the control of the artist.